carlosmizabi/Unity.Mobius/README.md

  And that's pretty much it.
  I have already implemented the same thing for Javascript on another repository called Flow.

  Why?
-Well Rx offers a functional way to compose events from events and alot other features.
+Well Rx offers a functional way to compose events from events and alot other features for working with events.
- Most of all I like the idea of events following a perdictable path.
-I think not all events will be suitable for this communication channel but rather when there are events which severals components of a domain care about.
-I think a kind of a rule would be that, whenever two completely separate parts need to react to an event then the event ought to be thrown into a channel where the parts that want to observe it, can do so without all part becoming coupled.
-This makes the system more dynamic allowing it to shapeshift more easily.
+ Most of all, in terms of architecture, I like the idea of events following a perdictable path that can easily be mocked and monitored.
+I think not all events might be suitable for this communication channel but rather when there are events which severals components of a domain care about.
+I think, a kind of a rule would be that, whenever two completely separate parts need to react to an event, then the event ought to be thrown into a channel where the parts that want to observe it, can do so, without these parts becoming coupled.
+This makes the system more dynamic, allowing it to shapeshift more easily.
  Though, one should be wary of breaking encapsulation.